JspBack/iyzipay-go/en.README.md

 ## Known Problems

-We have to use different method for registered cards
+- A separate method should be used for payments with registered cards.
+- The carduserKey parameter inside the checkout form that is present in Postman but not documented.

 ## License